-Restrictions on collection and use of data are inconsistent with and exceed HIPAA, setting up an unequal framework for Hawaii providers and consumers: The intent and preamble of HB1566 states Hawaii residents have the misimpression that HIPAA protects them anytime they share health information and that this legislation intends to "close the gap" to afford privacy protections where HIPAA would not apply.
-ATA Action supports this intent and believes state consumer privacy laws should be consistent with and not exceed HIPAA's standards to the greatest extent possible.

-However, we are concerned that HB1566 imposes obligations and requirements that exceed HIPAA and other existing state and federal regulatory frameworks, creating significant uncertainty about compliance.
+Restrictions on collection and use of data are inconsistent with and exceed HIPAA, setting up an unequal framework for Illinois providers and consumers: ATA Action believes that state laws targeting health data privacy should be consistent with and not exceed HIPAA's standards to the greatest extent possible, to ensure that patient protections are not contingent on whether the entity his HIPAA covered.
+Unfortunately, HB4093 imposes obligations and requirements that exceed HIPAA and other existing state and federal regulatory frameworks, creating significant uncertainty about compliance.
 The lack of clarity is particularly troubling as our organization represents both HIPAA and non-HIPAA covered entities, who nonetheless share a commitment to protect the confidentiality of patient's personal information.

-Under HB 1566, for example, a regulated entity would need a specific consent to both collect and use a consumer's data for any purpose other than to provide the product or service that the consumer requested.
+Under the HB 4093, for example, a regulated entity would need a specific consent to both collect and use a consumer's data for any purpose other than to provide the product or service that the consumer requested.
 This would, for example, prohibit a regulated entity from sending communications about its own products or services to the consumer.
-However, a HIPAA-covered entity - and in some situations their contracted third-party business associates - could engage in that same activity with the consumer's HIPAA protected health information without any need for specific consent from the consumer under the HIPAA Privacy
+However, a HIPAA-covered entity - and in some situations their contracted third-party business associates - could engage in that same activity with the consumer's HIPAA protected health information without any need for consent from the consumer under the HIPAA